How to Discipline Your Sleep Routine in 5 Easy Steps

 What is a Habit

-If you are looking to live your best life, then disciplining your sleep habit is vital.
+If you want to live your best life, disciplining your sleep habit is vital.

 In The Power of Habit (audible), author Charles Duhigg coins the term keystone habit.
 A keystone habit is a habit that creates a domino effect across the rest of your life.
 For instance, exercise can cause you to eat healthier, be more productive at work, and improve your morning routine